MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 (ii) Energy efficiency improvement projects simple payback does not allow EEI to monetize benefits other than the dollar amount of the energy savings the agricultural producer or rural small business realizes as a result of the improvement.

+(iii) Proposed additional energy consumption by a business which would result in greater savings if implemented is not considered in the payback calculation.

 (2) Renewable energy systems projects simple payback = (total project costs) ÷ (dollar value of energy units replaced, credited, sold, or used and fair market value of byproducts as applicable in a typical year).

-(i) Value of energy replaced will be calculated based on the borrower entity's historical energy consumption with actual average price paid for the energy replaced, following the methodology outlined in paragraph (1)(i) of this definition.
+(i) Value of energy replaced will be calculated based on the borrower entity's historical energy consumption with actual average price paid for the energy replaced, following the methodology outlined in paragraph (1)(i) of this definition RES replacement projects which generate more energy than the applicant's historical records document, may add to the replacement value, the value obtained by taking the excess energy generated times a documented market price in order to derive at total dollar value of energy units replaced, credited, sold, or used.

 (ii) Value of energy credited or sold will be calculated based on the amount of energy units to be sold at the proposed rate per unit, as documented in utility net metering or crediting policies and/or a purchase agreement.

-(iii) If proposed energy will be used in a new facility, value of energy used will be calculated based on the amount of energy units to be used at the documented price per unit of conventional fuel alternative.
+(iii) If proposed energy will be used in a new facility (includes any direct-use project), value of energy used will be calculated based on the amount of energy units to be used at the documented price per unit of conventional fuel alternative.

 (iv) Value of byproducts produced by and used in the project or related enterprises should be documented at the fair market value to be received for the byproducts in a typical year.

 (v) Renewable energy systems projects simple payback does not include any one-time benefits such as but not limited to construction and investment-related benefits, nor credits which do not provide annual income to the project, such as tax credits.
+These benefits may be considered when appropriate for calculating repayment ability of guaranteed loans.

+(vi) For RES projects that involve a shared meter with a residence where the cost of the system has been prorated, only the eligible prorated amount of energy attributed to the rural business or agricultural producer will be used in the payback calculation.
+For projects that involve in-eligible expenses other than residential, the full amount of energy production will be used in the payback calculation.

 (3) Energy efficiency equipment and systems projects simple payback = (total project costs) ÷ (dollar value of efficiency savings).
 Efficiency savings will be determined by subtracting the annual value of energy to be consumed by the proposed energy efficient equipment from the annual value of energy that a conventional equipment alternative would have consumed.
 Adequate documentation must be provided for all consumption estimates and values utilized in the calculation.

-*Small business* means:
+*Small business* means an entity that meets the requirements of paragraphs (1) and (2) of this definition:

-(1) An entity or utility, as applicable, as further defined in paragraphs (1)(i) through (iv) and meeting the requirements in paragraph (2) of this definition.
+(1) An entity or utility, as applicable, as further defined in paragraphs (1)(i) through (iv) of this definition and meeting the requirements in paragraph (2) of this definition.
 With the exception of the entities identified in this paragraph, all other non-profit entities are not small businesses for the purposes of REAP program eligibility:

-(i) A private for-profit entity, including a sole proprietorship, partnership, or corporation;
+(i) A private for-profit entity, including a sole proprietorship, partnership, or corporation.
+The application must sufficiently describe the operations of the applicant's business entity;

 (ii) A cooperative (including a cooperative qualified under section 501(c)(12) of the Internal Revenue Code);

 (iii) An electric utility (including a Tribal or governmental electric utility) that provides service to rural consumers and operates independent of direct government control; or

 (iv) A Tribal corporation or other Tribal business entities that are chartered under Section 17 of the Indian Reorganization Act (25 U.S.C.
-477) or have similar structures and relationships with their Tribal governments and are acceptable to the Agency.
-The Agency will determine the small business status of such Tribal entity without regard to the resources of the Tribal government; and
+5124) or have similar structures and relationships with their Tribal governments and are acceptable to the Agency.
+The Agency will determine the small business status of such Tribal entity without regard to the resources of the Tribal government.
+This means that only the applicant entity must meet the definition of a small business; and

-(2) An entity that meets Small Business Administration (SBA) size standards in accordance with 13 CFR part 121 and criteria of 13 CFR 121.301 as applicable to financial assistance programs, including paragraph (2)(i) or (ii) of this section.
-The size of the concern alone and the size of the concern combined with other entity(ies) it controls or entity(ies) it is controlled by, must not exceed the size standard thresholds designated for the industry in which the concern alone or the concern and its controlling entity(ies), whichever is higher, is primarily engaged.
+(2) An entity that meets the requirements of (i) or (ii) below:

+(i) The Small Business Administration size standards in accordance with 13 CFR 121.301(a), and any successor regulation.
+The size of the applicant alone (without affiliates) must not exceed the size standard designated for the industry in which the applicant is primarily engaged.
+Also, the size of the applicant combined with its affiliates must not exceed the size standard designated for either the primary industry of the applicant alone or the primary industry of the applicant and its affiliates, whichever is higher.
+Size standards to be utilized are found in 13 CFR 121.201, and any successor regulation.
+The size standards themselves are expressed either in number of employees or annual receipts in millions of dollars, unless otherwise specified.
+The number of employees or annual receipts indicates the maximum allowed for an entity and its affiliates and are calculated using the following criteria:
-(i) The concern's tangible net worth is not in excess of $15 million and average net income (excluding carry-over losses) for the preceding two completed fiscal years is not in excess of $5.0 million; or

-(ii) The size of the concern does not exceed the SBA size standard thresholds designated for the industry in which it is primarily engaged, as measured by number of employees or annual receipts.
-Industry size standard designations to be utilized are listed in the SBA's table of size standards found in 13 CFR 121.201.
-Number of employees and annuals receipts are calculated as follows:

-(A) Number of employees is calculated as the average number of all individuals employed by a concern on a full-time, part-time, or other basis, based upon numbers of employees for each of the pay periods for the preceding completed 12 calendar months.
-If a concern has not been in business for 12 months, the average number of employees is used for each of the pay periods during which it has been in business.
+(A) The number of employees is calculated using the guidance found in 13 CFR 121.106, and any successor regulation.
+The average number of employees is used based upon number of employees for each of the pay periods for the preceding 24 months.
+Part-time and temporary employees are counted as full-time employees.
+If the entity has not been in business for 24 months, the average number of employees is used for each of the pay periods during which it has been in business; or

-(B) Annual receipts are calculated as average total income plus cost of goods sold for the five most recent years.
-If a concern has been in operation for less than 60 months, average annual receipts for as long as the concern has been in operation are used.
+(B) Annual receipts are calculated using the guidance found in 13 CFR 121.104, and any successor regulation.
+Federal income tax returns and any amendments filed with the IRS on or before the date of application must be used.
+If an entity has not filed a Federal income tax return, the Agency will calculate the entities annual receipts using any other available information such as regular books of account, or audited financial statements; or

+(ii) The size standard outlined in 13 CFR 121.301(b)(2), and any successor regulation.
+Including its affiliates, the entity must not have a tangible net worth in excess of $20 million, and average net income after Federal income taxes (excluding carry over losses) for the preceding two completed fiscal year not in excess of $6.5 million.

 *State* means any of the 50 States of the United States, the Commonwealth of Puerto Rico, the District of Columbia, the U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.